flutter-view/flutter-view/README.md

 In standard Flutter Dart code, the "state" of your application is mixed in with the presentation.
 This can make it hard to structure your code well.

-Flutter-view is about creating **views**, which are functions that return a widget tree for presenting something.
+Flutter-view is about creating *views*, which are functions that return a widget tree for presenting something.
 These functions act a bit like components.

-The state part comes into play when you make your view **reactive**.
-You can pass models \(or streams\) into your views.
+Flutter-view uses *Pug* to make layouts more terse and *Sass* to let you style faster and more easily.The state part comes into play when you make your view *reactive*.
+You can pass models (or streams) into your views.
 When these models change, the views automatically adapt.

 ## Creating a view